 Uranism is a concept first coined by the writer Karl Heinrich Ulrich in 1864, which describes a third sex and the lifestyle of those who “love differently.”
 This is the jumping off point for Preciado’s memoir (in the form of essays), as he develops the concept to imagine living free of all gender and political constraints.

-Whilst the book intelligently explores Preciado’s transition from Beatriz to Paul, it goes much further than gender transitioning, exploring the role of museums in shaping trans culture and the modern-day technological appropriation of women’s uteruses.
-(This book becomes available in English in January 2020.)
+Whilst the book intelligently explores Preciado’s transition from Beatriz to Paul, it goes much further than gender transitioning, exploring the role of museums in shaping trans culture and the modern-day technological appropriation of women’s uteruses. — Get it here in English on Amazon

 3. The Lesbian Body (Le corps Lesbien) — Monique Wittig